 State-wide weather information

 The average amount of precipitation peaks during the month of May at around 6.02 inches.
 The average monthly precipitation for the state of Illinois is around 3.33 inches.
 During the summer, the average temperature in Illinois is around 73F.
 Over the summer months the average high temperature peaks at around 91F during the month of July.
 In the summer, the average low temperature drops to around 53F during the month of June.
 The average temperature in the winter falls to around 28F.
 During the winter, the average high temperature peaks at around 49F during the month of February.
 In the winter months, the average low temperature falls to around 10F during the month of January.
 On average, the humidity rating for Illinois is around 71%.
 The highest monthly average humidity rating is 78% in the month of December.
 On average, Illinois has an air quality index rating of around 37.7 AQI.
 The average air quality index rating peaks in the month of May with a rating of around 54.5 AQI.
 While residents of Illinois mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Illinois can include floods, earthquakes (moderate), and tornadoes.

 Wildlife to be found in Illinois

 The state of Illinois has a diverse array of plant and animal life.
-Local plant life can consist of Angelica, Aromatic Aster, Bird’s Foot Violet, and Viola Pedata.
-While venturing throughout the state, you might see animals such as the Eastern Red Bat, the Coyote, the Cougar, or the American Black Bear.
-The state animal of Illinois is the White-tailed Deer.
+Local plant life can consist of aromatic aster, viola pedata, blazing star, and bee balm.
+While venturing throughout the state, you might see animals such as the big brown bat, the American pygmy shrew, the American black bear, or the coyote.
+The state animal of Illinois is the white-tailed deer.